stathismor/hooverbot/README.txt

 Execute tests
 -------------
-Same as before, but execute "hooverbot_linux-junit.sh".
-You should get the following message.
+Same as before, but execute "hooverbot-junit_linux.sh".
+You should get the following message:

 JUnit version 4.11
 ................